 Everything I had been running from just dumped all over me in that backseat.
 I was chubby.
 I was depressed.
 I was lonely.
 I was stupid.
 I needed to focus on my classes.
 I needed to see how my family was.
 I needed to feel things again and not just party the thoughts away.
 I needed to cope with my parents alcoholism affecting me and them.
 I needed to get rid of this terrible anchor of a boyfriend.
 Most importantly, I needed me back.
 I missed me.
 I liked me.
 I hadn’t been me in a long time.

-That car ride home from the camping trip was one of the longest car rides of my life.
+That car ride home from the camping trip was perfect for self reflection.
 I hated myself and I hated Tom.
 He had apologized and was being overly nice because he knew he crossed a line.
 I was going over every step and decision I had made to get myself where I was at that point.
 The only person I really wanted to talk to about any of this was that annoying friend who kept reminding me of who I was.
 I realized that was a problem.
 I tried to break up with Tom that night when we finally got home.
 He didn’t let me…

 How does that work?
 That’s a great question.
 Looking back, I don’t quite understand it myself.
 He screamed at me.
 He cried.
 He made himself throw up because he was “so heartbroken”.
 He threatened to kill himself.
 And by the end of it, we were still together.
 I remember sitting there confused as to how it all worked out.
 I remember aching to talk with my annoying friend.
 Tom was too suspicious though and even more insecure.
 I couldn’t talk to anybody.